-The potential cost of chemicals, to flush your heating system
+The potential cost of chemicals, which are required to flush your heating system

 Yes, you could be entitled to help with the cost of a new boiler:

-Energy Companies Obligation (ECO): If you are on a low income, this government scheme lets you upgrade your old boiler for free.
-Your energy supplier may be able to tell you if you are eligible, or you can go to the Ofgem website for more information.
+If you’re on a low income, this government scheme lets you upgrade your old boiler for free.
+Your energy supplier may be able to tell you if you’re eligible, or visit the Ofgem website for more information.

-Warranties and insurance: If your boiler is insured or still under warranty, you could claim for a replacement if it is faulty.
+If your boiler is insured or still under warranty, you could claim for a replacement if it’s faulty.
 Most warranties last up to two years after your boiler has been installed, but extended guarantees could last up to seven years.
 Check your home insurance policy documents to see if boiler breakdown is covered.